SaxionMechatronics/smartnav-dataset/docs/calibration.md

       \text{Baseline} = -\frac{-34.89335}{284.05017} \approx 0.123 \, \text{m}
       $$

-      Using a large checkerboard, the reprojection error is very low, less than 0.2 pixels, whereas using a small checkerboard results in a much higher error, greater than 1.2 pixels.
+      Using a large checkerboard, the reprojection error is very low, less than 0.2 pixels, whereas using a small checkerboard results is a much higher error, greater than 1.2 pixels.
 The manufacturer-specified baseline for the ZED stereo camera is 12 cm, which is closely matched by the baseline obtained with the large checkerboard.
 In contrast, the high epipolar reprojection error observed with the small checkerboard indicates that this calibration is poor, and the resulting baseline does not align with the expected manufacturer value.

       <table style="border-collapse: collapse; width: 100%; border: none;">
         <tr>